Constructing local models for Lagrangian torus fibrations: Examples

-\begin{Theorem} The negative vertex admits a Lagrangian torus fibration over the 3-ball such that the discriminant locus is a Y-graph.
-The fibre over the vertex of the Y-graph is a topological space obtained by attaching a solid torus to a wedge of two circles via an attaching map which is freely homotopic to a map \(\phi\colon \partial(D^2\times S^1)\to S^1\vee S^1\) which induces the map \(\phi_*\colon\ZZ^2\to\ZZ\star\ZZ=\langle a,b\rangle\), \(\phi_*(1,0)=aba^{-1}b^{-1}\), \(\phi_*(0,1)=1\) on fundamental groups. \end{Theorem} \begin{proof} The existence of the Lagrangian torus fibration follows immediately from \cref{lma:construction} and \cref{prp:neg1}.
-It remains only to find the Lagrangian skeleton of \(W\), which we do in \cref{prf:thm:negvtx} below. \end{proof} \begin{Remark} Note that since \(S^1\vee S^1\) is an Eilenberg-MacLane space, the induced map on fundamental groups determines the attaching map up to homotopy.
+\begin{thm} The negative vertex admits a Lagrangian torus fibration over the 3-ball such that the discriminant locus is a Y-graph.
+The fibre over the vertex of the Y-graph is a topological space obtained by attaching a solid torus to a wedge of two circles via an attaching map which is freely homotopic to a map \(\phi\colon \partial(D^2\times S^1)\to S^1\vee S^1\) which induces the map \(\phi_*\colon\ZZ^2\to\ZZ\star\ZZ=\langle a,b\rangle\), \(\phi_*(1,0)=aba^{-1}b^{-1}\), \(\phi_*(0,1)=1\) on fundamental groups. \end{thm} \begin{proof} The existence of the Lagrangian torus fibration follows immediately from Lemma \ref{lma:construction} and Proposition \ref{prp:neg1}.
+It remains only to find the Lagrangian skeleton of \(W\), which we do in Section \ref{prf:thm:negvtx} below. \end{proof} \begin{Remark} Note that since \(S^1\vee S^1\) is an Eilenberg-MacLane space, the induced map on fundamental groups determines the attaching map up to homotopy.

-\end{Remark} \begin{Remark} Note that the Gross fibre is also obtained by attaching a solid torus to a wedge of two circles by an attaching map in this homotopy class.
+\end{Remark} \begin{Remark} Note that the Gross fibre (cf \cite[Example 2.6.(4)]{Gross}) is also obtained by attaching a solid torus to a wedge of two circles by an attaching map in this homotopy class.
 It seems harder to see the relationship between the RSTZ skeleton in this case and the Gross fibre, though they are necessarily homotopy equivalent. \end{Remark}